pravega/p3_test_driver/README.rst

 all of the tests to run.
 However, a better approach is to programmatically create the JSON file that describes all of the tests.

-For an example, see the Python script tests/testgen_terasort_das.py.
-This will iterate over several common parameters (block_size_MiB, data_size_MiB).
-For each set of these common parameters it will run Teragen using several different values of map_tasks, then it will run Terasort using several different values of reduce_tasks, and then it will run Teravalidate.
-This cycle will repeat for all common parameters and identical tests can be repeated as desired.
-This script uses several levels of nested loops in order to run the sequence of jobs in the most efficient manner possible but taking into account the effect of previous jobs on subsequent jobs (e.g. the number of reducers during Terasort affects Teravalidate).
+For an example, see the Python script tests/example1_testgen.py.
+This will iterate over several parameters (param1, param2).

-When the script tests/teragen_terasort_das.py executes, it doesn't actually run the tests.
+When the script tests/example1_testgen.py executes, it doesn't actually run the tests.
 It simply outputs the JSON that describes the tests that should run.
 This JSON can then be fed into the P3 Test Driver to have it actually execute the tests.